Gertrude the Great: Patronage

-In compliance with a petition from King Philip IV of Spain she was declared Patroness of the West Indies; in Peru her feast is celebrated with great pomp, and in New Mexico the town Santa Gertrudis de lo de Mora was built in her honor and bears her name.
+Numerous authors mention that in compliance with a petition from King Philip IV of Spain she was declared Patroness of the West Indies in 1609.
+She was made patron saint of the American cities Puebla de los Ángeles in New Spain (1747).
+In Peru her feast is celebrated with great festivity.
+In New Mexico the town Santa Gertrudis de lo de Mora was built in her honor and bears her name.